millerlabrice/millerlabrice.github.io/_posts/2019-11-24-mutualism.md

 ---

-Mutualisms, positive interactions between species, are widespread and notoriously context dependent.
-This context dependent nature can shift the direction of these interactions, thereby causing them to become neutral or negative.
+<strong>Mutualisms, positive interactions between species, are widespread and notoriously context dependent.</strong>
 <img style="float: right; margin: 0px 0px 0px 10px;" src="{{ 'assets/images/ants_cholla.jpg' | relative_url }}" width="413.75" height="374.5" alt="L. apiculatum feeding on C. imbricata extra-floral nectar"  />

-We work with a variety of systems to address how context-dependent interactions affect population dynamics.
-Some of our favorite systems include ants and cacti and fungal endophytes and grasses.
+This context dependent nature can shift the direction of these interactions, thereby causing them to become neutral or negative.
+We consider how multiple mutualistic partners affect host fitness.
+And how environmnetal context can shift the magnitude and direction of heritable symbiont effects on host fitness.
+We work with a variety of systems to address these topics.
+Some of our favorite systems include ants and cacti and heritable fungal endophytes and grasses.

 <br>
 <br>